lokdoninc/backend-master-lokdonSKI/README.md

 Proof: Y is NP-Hard

 Given: 3D matching (variable gadget).
-Disjoint set x, y, z each size n given triples T ⊆ x *y*z.
+Disjoint set x, y, z each size n given 3-tuple or triple T ⊆ x *y*z.
 Is there a subset S⊆ T  such that every element, Ꞓx ∪ y ∪ z is in exactly one, s Ꞓ S Following a legal knight move OKT could only be on black dot (Y) or white square (N) at once?

 Method: Reduction of X to Y.